 Is it possible to bring your camera with you in checked luggage?

 While it is possible to bring your camera with you in checked baggage, we don’t recommend it.
 Cameras are delicate pieces of equipment, and the risk of them being damaged during transport is high.
+This also applies to disposable cameras.
 If you must check your camera, be sure to wrap it securely in padding, and consider placing it in a hard-sided lockable case.
 You should also remove any batteries or other loose items that could come loose during transit.
 By taking these precautions, you can help ensure that your camera arrives at your destination safely.